 Secure connection to the UPC network

 You need to work from home with a computer that deploys the same security measures as UPC computers.
-Any confidential data that you may use cannot leave the UPC environment and cannot be stored on your home computer.
+Any confidential data that you may use must not leave the UPC environment and must not be stored on your home computer.
 You must follow the instructions in the UPC Data Protection Manual , the UPC regulations and the terms of use set out in the legal notice on the UPC website .

-If you use ICT services that require working physically in the UPC network, services that you cannot access using a Wi-Fi connection (such as the UPC repository), you must establish a secure connection using UPClink.
+If you use IT services that require working physically in the UPC network, services that you cannot access using a Wi-Fi connection (such as the UPC repository), you must establish a secure connection using UPClink.

-If you use SAP or a very specific software that is installed only on your UPC computer, you must establish a secure connection using UPClink and connect remotely to your UPC computer.
+If you use SAP or very specific software that is only installed on your UPC computer, you must establish a secure connection using UPClink and connect remotely to your UPC computer.

-Connecting to the UPC network with UPClink
+Connecting to the UPC network via UPClink

-You need to install a software on your computer to use UPClink.
+You need to install software on your computer to use UPClink.
 See the installation instructions in the UPClink connection guide .

 Connecting to your UPC computer

-Follow the instructions provided in the FAQ: How to connect from home to my UPC computer securely?
+Follow the instructions provided in the FAQ: How can I securely connect to my UPC computer from home?

 Remember that you need to log in to UPClink before connecting to your UPC computer.